dlr-sp/rkopenmdao/README.md

-# Runge-Kutta-OpenMDAO
+# rkopenmdao: Runge-Kutta methods in OpenMDAO

-Prototype for solving time-dependent problems in OpenMDAO using Runge-Kutta-schemes.
+Prototype for solving time-dependent problems in [OpenMDAO](https://openmdao.org/) using Runge-Kutta-schemes.

 ## Description

 Runge-Kutta-schemes are widely used methods for solving initial value problems.
-Implementing this into OpenMDAO is done by using nesting:
+Implementing them into OpenMDAO is done by using nesting:
-An inner OpenMDAO-Problem is used to model one Runge-Kutta stage of an instationary multidisciplinary problem.
+An inner OpenMDAO-Problem is used to model one Runge-Kutta stage of an unsteady multidisciplinary problem.
-An outer explicit component loops over the time steps and time stages, running the inner problem to compute the stage values.
+An outer explicit component loops over the time steps and time stages, running the inner problem to compute the stage updates.

+At the current time, diagonally-implicit and explicit Runge-Kutta schemes are supported.

 ## Getting started

 ### Installing

 Start by cloning this repository, e.g. with

-    TODO
-    git clone github-url /path/to/directory
+    git clone https://github.com/dlr-sp/rkopenmdao.git /path/to/directory

 and use